dooly123/Basis/PHILOSOPHY.md

 ## The controversial part

-A rising tide lifts all ships.
+A rising tide lifts all boats.
 By providing a foundation to support VR projects, creators can focus on their strengths while minimizing the impact of their weaknesses.
 But not all features are created equal.
 There are some features which empower creators but which it is best to plan to avoid including as a part of the core project.

 ### Anti-plans